-- May 1 Balance of ALL camp fees due - May 1 Submit Special Needs Request and Food Allergy Notification Form as an attachment to Program Assistant if your troop will be arriving early, if you require an ADA campsite or for dietary restrictions.
-Camp Leader expresses their goals for a good camp program. - Make sure all participants are on track to have a completed medical form parts A, B, and C for camp.
+- May 1 Balance of ALL camp fees due - May 1 "If someone in your unit has Special Needs, requires an ADA Campsite, or has Food Allergies or Dietary Restrictions please submit that request online.
+Submit Special Needs Request and Food Allergy Notification Form as an attachment to Program Assistant if your troop will be arriving early, if you require an ADA campsite or for dietary restrictions.
+Camp Leader expresses their goals for a good camp program. - Select a Troop Health Officer (See page 46 in this guide) - Make sure all participants are on track to have a completed medical form parts A, B, and C for camp.
 Even participants staying one night must have a BSA medical form including part C completed.
-Copy of insurance card must be attached. - Dedicate a Troop Meeting for the Camp Leader and SPL to discuss camp with those youth attending. - Share the packing list for camp - Discuss camp rules - Ask if all present have a signed medical form - Distribute a parent's letter that includes: - Include information from ABC - Troops who are not part of the Grand Canyon Council should secure a copy of the current Troop Accident and Sickness Insurance Policy from your home Council Service Center.
-An example is at the end of this document.
+Copy of insurance card must be attached. - Dedicate a Troop Meeting for the Camp Leader and SPL to discuss camp with those youth attending. - Share the packing list for camp - Discuss camp rules - Ask if all present have a signed medical form - Distribute a Parent's Letter that includes departure and return information, emergency contact information, health and safety information including the link to "A Health Camp Begins and Ends at Home. - Troops who are not part of the Grand Canyon Council should secure a copy of the current Troop Accident and Sickness Insurance Policy from your home Council Service Center.
+An example is at the end of this document. - Leaders need to go over the COVID-19 procedures with their Scouts before arriving at camp.
+Please reference all the docs located on the website under Documents